CambriaSolutions/ADPQRFI-75001/README.md

 (i)

-We built our solution on a foundation of modern open-source tools and technologies that facilitate collaboration between members of a cross-disciplinary team, as well as rapid prototyping and iteration without compromising the stability of the end-product.
+We built our solution using modern open-source tools that facilitate collaboration between members of a cross-disciplinary team, as well as rapid prototyping and iteration.
 We used several open source technologies such as Flask, SQLite, PostgreSQL, Bootstrap, Pytest, and TravisCI. *[[Our Technology Stack]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Technology%20Stack.md)*

 (j)